 After a thirteen month project the precious contents of the Picture Gallery are now protected from ultra violet light and infrared radiation by high-tech roof glazing.
 Just as important, it is also weatherproof, unlike its predecessor.

 The replaced roof light was designed for the squash court, which was the original purpose of this room.
 However, the original 1930s appearance was preserved, so to many eyes nothing will have changed - except for the better.

 At Upton we use both remedial conservation and preventative conservation.

-When you come and visit, find out why we put teasels on the chairs and ask us why we don't use gloves when cleaning porcelain.
-Also, how we stop artefacts in the house from becoming irreversibly damaged by light and how we maintain the house as a welcoming home rather than a museum.
+When you visit find out why we put teasels on the chairs and why we don't use gloves when cleaning porcelain; also, how we protect artefacts in the house from irreversible damage by light and how we maintain the house as a welcoming home rather than a museum.

 Caring for the pool

-The pool is fed by a natural spring and the wet winter enabled it to be replenished much earlier than had been anticipated.
-Apart from much clearer water there is no longer any clue to what has happened.
+The wet winter refilled it quickly, and apart from much clearer water there is no longer any clue to what has happened.

 Caring for the garden